-Management dont want to take back an employee who was on leave for family planning for 2 months.
-That Management asking the employee to give resignation of employee beacuse of poor performance at work since her joining. can any body please suggest . is Management doing right or wrong?
+Management doesn't want to take back an employee who was on leave for family planning for 2 months.
+Management is asking the employee to resign due to poor performance at work since her joining.
+Can anybody please suggest if Management is doing right or wrong?

 From India, Hyderabad